projekter/StandardPacked.jl/docs/src/lapack.md

     whether the `uplo` parameter is correct plus a check of the return value.
 This raw version is usually not made available directly by the Julia Base.

-    Additionally, `PackedMatrices.jl` provide a convenience wrapper that works with the `AbstractArray` interface, automatically infers dimensions and checks for the compatibility of all the sizes - this is what is commonly provided by Julia.
-And finally, the vector representing the packed matrix can also be replaced by a [`PackedMatrixUnscaled`](@ref) - then, the `uplo` argument is not present, as it is determined from the type.
+    Additionally, `StandardPacked.jl` provide a convenience wrapper that works with the `AbstractArray` interface, automatically infers dimensions and checks for the compatibility of all the sizes - this is what is commonly provided by Julia.
+And finally, the vector representing the packed matrix can also be replaced by a [`SPMatrixUnscaled`](@ref) - then, the `uplo` argument is not present, as it is determined from the type.

 !!! tip "Performance"